Syracuse hosts James and No. 20 NC State - WTOP News

 Syracuse, New York; Thursday, 6 p.m.
 EST

-BOTTOM LINE: No. 20 NC State visits Syracuse after Aziaha James scored 20 points in NC State’s 73-68 victory against the Virginia Cavaliers.
+BOTTOM LINE: No. 20 NC State visits Syracuse after Aziaha James scored 20 points in NC State’s 73-68 win against the Virginia Cavaliers.

-The Orange have gone 5-5 at home.
-Syracuse is the ACC leader with 13.5 offensive rebounds per game led by Kyra Wood averaging 3.1.
+The Orange have gone 5-5 in home games.
+Syracuse ranks third in the ACC with 37.3 points per game in the paint led by Kyra Wood averaging 8.0.

-The Wolfpack are 6-1 against ACC opponents.
-NC State is 12-4 against opponents with a winning record.
+The Wolfpack are 6-1 in conference games.
+NC State is eighth in the ACC scoring 74.9 points per game and is shooting 43.8%.

 Syracuse’s average of 5.0 made 3-pointers per game is 2.1 fewer made shots on average than the 7.1 per game NC State allows.
-NC State has shot at a 43.8% clip from the field this season, 1.3 percentage points above the 42.5% shooting opponents of Syracuse have averaged.
+NC State averages 74.9 points per game, 2.3 more than the 72.6 Syracuse gives up.

 The Orange and Wolfpack meet Thursday for the first time in conference play this season.

 TOP PERFORMERS: Sophie Burrows is shooting 38.7% from beyond the arc with 2.0 made 3-pointers per game for the Orange, while averaging 10.2 points, 5.3 rebounds and 1.5 steals.
-Georgia Woolley is averaging 13 points, 3.1 assists and 1.7 steals over the last 10 games.
+Georgia Woolley is shooting 31.5% and averaging 13.0 points over the last 10 games.

-Madison Hayes is averaging 9.8 points and 6.6 rebounds for the Wolfpack.
-James is averaging 17.5 points over the last 10 games.
+James is shooting 44.6% and averaging 17.2 points for the Wolfpack.
+Saniya Rivers is averaging 14.2 points over the last 10 games.

 LAST 10 GAMES: Orange: 3-7, averaging 67.2 points, 36.8 rebounds, 14.8 assists, 9.8 steals and 4.4 blocks per game while shooting 38.5% from the field.
 Their opponents have averaged 72.9 points per game.